SafetyTech Outrigger Pads Case Study

-DICA and Crane Service Inc. were featured in the rigging review section of the April 2017 issue of American Cranes & Transport.
-The article provides a case study detailing how Crane Service inc., replaced wood spool ends and plywood outrigger pads engineered thermoplastic outrigger pads.
+In a previous issue of American Cranes & Transport, DICA and Crane Service Inc. were featured in the rigging review section.
+The continued relevance of this case study details how Crane Service Inc., replaced wood spool ends, and wood outrigger pads with DICA SafetyTech Outrigger Pads.

 Safety is the company’s No. 1 core value.
 “All of our equipment is maintained to exceed manufacturer and industry standards, which includes a regular third-party inspection.
 Our safety record is one of the highest in the industry,” says Bob Warianka, Business Development Manager.